Substra/substra/references/cli.md

   --test-opener FILE              opener.py file to use during testing.
                                   [required]
   --metrics DIRECTORY             metrics directory to use during both
-                                  training and testing  [required] --rank INTEGER                  will be passed to the algo during training --train-data-samples DIRECTORY  directory of data samples directories to use during training --test-data-samples DIRECTORY   directory of data samples directories to use during testing --inmodel FILE                  model to use as input during training --fake-data-samples             use fake data samples during both training and testing
+                                  training and testing.  [required] --rank INTEGER                  will be passed to the algo during training.
+  --train-data-samples DIRECTORY  directory of data samples directories to use
+                                  during training.
+  --test-data-samples DIRECTORY   directory of data samples directories to use
+                                  during testing.
+  --inmodel FILE                  model to use as input during training.
+  --fake-data-samples             use fake data samples during both training
+                                  and testing.
   --help                          Show this message and exit.
 ```